European Society of Criminology

-The European Society of Criminology is a learned society dedicated to criminology in Europe.
+The European Society of Criminology, often shortened to ESC, is a learned society dedicated to criminology in Europe.
 It was established in 2000, with its original goals including the creation of working groups on specific topics, one of the first being juvenile justice.
 Since 2004, it has published the European Journal of Criminology along with SAGE Publications.
 Since 2001, the society has held annual conferences, the first of which was held in Lausanne.
+As of 2024, the ESC has 1,560 members from 58 countries.
+340 members or 22% of the ESC's total membership are from the United Kingdom.